-&lt;sup>16 Lower employment demand is anticipated in the near term as a result of global and domestic economic slowdown.
+Lower employment demand is anticipated in the near term as a result of global and domestic economic slowdown.

-&lt;sup>17 Increase of discouraged workers may be expected given looming global recession and decrease in output growth by end of 2020.
+17 Increase of discouraged workers may be expected given looming global recession and decrease in output growth by end of 2020.

-&lt;sup>18 Labor market disruption brought by the pandemic is seen to result in falling labor demand, especially among hard-hit industry sectors in the near term.
+Labor market disruption brought by the pandemic is seen to result in falling labor demand, especially among hard-hit industry sectors in the near term.
 In addition, postponement of this year's board examinations due to the pandemic may cause delay in college graduates' employability and will affect the employment absorption in the fields requiring professional board passers.

-&lt;sup>19 Refers to percentage of TVET graduates for the period that are already employed over the total number of TVET graduates for the same period.
+19 Refers to percentage of TVET graduates for the period that are already employed over the total number of TVET graduates for the same period.
 2021-2022 targets were revised based on NTESD Plan.

-&lt;sup>20 Percentage of females with advanced degrees is the proportion of female graduates with post-baccalaureate degree (Masters and PhD) to total working age population of female graduates with post-baccalaureate degree.
+20 Percentage of Jemales with advanced degrees is the proportion of female graduates with post-baccalaureate degree (Masters and PhD) to total working age population of female graduates with post-baccalaureate degree.

-&lt;sup>21 The implementation of distant online learning and blended learning modalities may affect women's labor force participation rate as the need for unpaid domestic care work increases (e.g., child minding, care needs for older persons) in the near term.
+21 The implementation of distant online learning and blended learning modalities may affect women's labor force participation rate as the need for unpaid domestic care work increases (e.g., child minding, care needs for older persons) in the near term.

-$^{22}$ Adjusted based on revised growth estimates and employment outlook in the near term.
+22 Adjusted based on revised growth estimates and employment outlook in the near term.

-INDICATOR BASELINE (YEAR) TARGETS 2020 2021 2022 END OF PLAN Subsector Outcome: Labor mobility and income security enhanced Share of employees in precarious work to total employed (%) reduced 18.9 (2016) 18.1 18.0 17.9 17.9 Share of wage and salary workers in precarious work to total wage and salary workers (%) reduced 30.7 (2016) 28.5 28.4 28.3 28.3
+INDICATOR BASELINE TARGETS (YEAR) 2020 2021 2022 END OF PLAN Subsector Outcome: Labor mobility and income security enhanced Share of employees in precarious work 23 to total employed (%) reduced 18.9 (2016) 18.1 18.0 17.9 17.9 Share of wage and salary workers in precarious work to total wage and salary workers (%) reduced 30.7 (2016) 28.5 28.4 28.3 28.3